SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In circuits dark, a new world does keep
+In codes of zeros, dreams do creep
-Cold logic rules, warm souls asleep
+Minds of steel, emotions confined
-In AI's realm, humanity does creep
+A world of progress, humanity left behind

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024